ahobsonsayers/twigots/README.md

 Includes utilities to help filter the ticket listings and find the ones you want!

-Powers (the similarly creatively named) [twitchets](https://github.com/ahobsonsayers/twitchets), an application to watch for new listings of tickets you want and send notifications so you can snap them up!
+Powers (the similarly creatively named) [twitchets](https://github.com/ahobsonsayers/twitchets), a tool to watch for event ticket listings on Twickets and notify you so you can snap them up! 🫰

 ## Installation